-- Provide information about the risk to eyes at the working site in the form of a poster with the wording "Caution - do not look at the flames".
+- Provide information about the risk to eves at the working site in the form of a poster with the wording "Caution - do not look at the flames".
 Workplaces are to be screened off wherever possible so that personnel in the vicinity are protected.
-Unauthorized persons are to be kept away from the welding work. - The walls in the immediate vicinity of stationary workplaces should not have a light color or a sheen.
-Windows up to head height are to be protected against radiation passing through them or reflecting off them, for example by coating them with a suitable paint.
+Unauthorized persons are to be kept away from the welding work. - 2.
+The walls in the immediate vicinity of stationary workplaces should not have a light color or a sheen.
+Windows up to head height are to be protected against radiation passing through them or reflecting off them, for example by coating them with a suitable paint. - 3.
+Please note this equipment must not be used for commercial, trade or industrial applications.